kogorman/sysclone/README.md

 ## Limitations

-The output must fit withing the space remaining on the single target volume.
+The output must fit within the space remaining on the single target volume.

 Only the filesystem and partition types of normal Linux and Windows, DOS and UEFI partition schemes are supported.
+This may change if time permits.

 RAID arrays are not backed up.